Jean-Pierre Jacquillat

 Jean-Pierre Jacquillat (13 July 1935 – 6 August 1986) was a French conductor.

 Jacquillat was born in Versailles in 1935.
 He was named assistant to Charles Munch at the Orchestre de Paris in 1967.
 He was chief conductor of the Iceland Symphony Orchestra.
 He made a number of recordings, with that orchestra, the Orchestre de Paris, and others.
 His career was cut short when he died in a car accident in 1986 in France, aged 51.
 In May 1973, Jacquillat conducted the French premiere, and only second production, of Martinů's film-opera Les trois souhaits at the Lyon Opera attended by the composer's widow.

+Biography

+Jean-Pierre Jacquillat was born in Versailles on July 13, 1935.

+He studied piano, chamber music, percussion, and harmony at the conservatories of Versailles and then Conservatoire de Paris.

+In 1965, he gave his first concert with Samson François as soloist and has since pursued a career as a guest conductor.

+In 1967, he was appointed assistant conductor to Charles Munch (conductor) at the Orchestre de Paris, with which he gave numerous concerts.
+In 1970, he became music director of the Angers orchestra, and the following year permanent conductor of the Opéra de Lyon and the Rhône-Alpes Philharmonic Orchestra.From 1975 to 1978, he was musical advisor to the Orchestre Lamoureux.

+From 1980 to 1986, Jacquillat was principal conductor of the Iceland Symphony Orchestra.
+He made numerous recordings with this orchestra, the Orchestre de Paris, and other ensembles.
+Notable premieres he conducted include Claude Ballif's 6e Imaginaire (1976) and Jean Rivier Dolor (1977).

+He died in Le Chambon-sur-Lignon on August 11, 1986.